Seven big questions about the 2012 presidential election: Research roundup

 Excerpt: “There is evidence that the press is having an impact: the more people pay attention to press coverage, the more likely they are to match the character traits with the candidates the same way the press has….
 The impact of the press coverage may be greater in battleground states, where the survey data shows people are paying closer attention to candidate news….
 Advertising, on the other hand, has had only a limited impact on the public’s thinking.”

 Scott, Esther.
-Case study, Harvard’s Joan Shorenstein Center on the Press, Politics & Public Policy, 2003.
+Case study, Harvard’s Shorenstein Center on Media, Politics and Public Policy, 2003.

 Excerpt: “Whether Gore and Bush received equally harsh treatment at the hands of the press continued to be a matter of debate in the final weeks of the campaign, and beyond….
 What effect, if any, these meta-narratives ultimately had on public opinion remained difficult to determine.”